 Discover the true quality of life

-Our Italy holidays this year offer a choice of no fewer than six lakes.
+Our Italy holidays this year offer a choice of no fewer than five lakes.
 The three best known, Garda, Como and Maggiore, in northern Italy and are represented with a wide selection of hotels, and resorts of all kinds.
 For 2015 we welcome Lake Orta, famously described as "Where the Alps meet Heaven", and Lake Ledro, one of the smallest but most charming Italian lakes.
 Less well-known Lake Trasimeno is on the Umbria/Tuscany border; a lovely base from which to explore this historic region.

 No. of Airports: 4